Fibreglass Roofing Explained: A Complete Guide to GRP Roofing in Ireland

 • Flat roofing systems

-Today, GRP roofing systems are one of the most popular flat roofing solutions across Ireland due to their long lifespan and minimal maintenance requirements.
+Today, GRP systems are one of the most widely used solutions supplied by fibreglass roofing materials suppliers due to their durability and clean finish.

-A GRP roofing system is a seamless, single‑ply membrane applied directly to OSB3 decking boards.
-When installed correctly using high‑quality fibreglass roofing supplies, a GRP roof can last 20+ years.
+A GRP roofing system forms a seamless, fully bonded surface when applied to a prepared deck.
+When installed using premium fibreglass roofing supplies, it can last 20+ years with minimal maintenance.

 Key Benefits of Fibreglass Roofing